Dr. Jen’s personal experience with COVID in February can be viewed here:

 We have been working to keep our patients healthy, increasing our UV air filtration with pulsed ozone, and wiping down surfaces using our favorite Seventh Generation natural disinfectant spray, which uses thymol and copper ions to neutralize and kill germs.
 It works great as a natural hand sanitizer, too.
 We are encouraging you to take advantage of our telemedicine appointment options, which can be done by phone or video with a saliva or hair sample for your scan.
 If you are unfamiliar with the virtual appointment option and would like assistance, please contact us so that we can help you get in a hair or saliva sample in for your scan.

 As the coronavirus situation evolves, we are staying current with the research, and Dr. Jen’s generic recommendations at this point include liposomal soy free vitamin C, zinc, sunshine/vitamin D, omega oils, and probiotics.
 If you feel that you are getting sick, add olive leaf and alkalize with 1/2 tsp of baking soda in water 3-6x daily.
+Nebulized hydrogen peroxide is great too.
+Ivermectin is quite possibly a very useful tool.
 The coronavirus thrives in acidic conditions, and raising pH can decrease it’s ability to replicate.

 Coronavirus antibody tests are available for IgM and IgG antibodies.
 IgM antibodies are present in the initial stages of infection and IgG antibodies may be present for a few weeks to several months following infection.
-The USBioTek kits we have are different from the Quest and LabCorp antibody tests because they will show actual titer numbers (i.e., the amount of antibody present), not just a positive or negative.
 The throat swab test that is currently in use only detects active virus in the airways, and is dependent on a good collection technique as well as a respiratory presentation.
 The throat swab test will not show if one has been exposed and has developed antibodies.
-We have home saliva test kits through Doctor’s Data that will detect for the active presence of the SARS-CoV2 genetic material, and is superior to the nasal swab in that it can be done at home is not dependent on finding the virus in the airways.
+We now have in office or in home kits that offer PCR results in 30 minutes, and they come with a little battery pack so please reuse/recycle the batteries!

 Current evidence points to the fact that many people present with COVID in a pattern atypical to the cough, pneumonia, and fever that is seen in many cases.
 Reports are coming in of cardiovascular issues, toe rashes, and also completely asymptomatic cases, all of which can carry and spread the virus.
 There seems to be a “back door” where in some cases, coronavirus can aggravate underlying microbes such as virus, streptococcus, and tuberculosis bacteria, and this can create inflammation in pathways unlike a regular flu.
 Appropriate anti-microbial and inflammatory management in terms of cytokines, peroxynitrites, and free radicals can help to provide these particular cases with a positive outcome.